-Use Evidence
+Use evidence

-- Support evidence-based programs, services and treatments. - Link to evidence-based information where available (e.g. Mindframe's 'Facts and stats' webpage has the most up-to-date information on suicide for media professionals). - Where evidence is not available, organisations should draw on the knowledge and strengths of the population or community in focus to develop appropriate programs and responses.
+- Support evidence-based programs, services and treatments. - Link to evidence-based information where available (e.g. Mindframe's 'Data and statistics' webpage has the most up-to-date information on suicide for media professionals). - Where evidence is not available, organisations should draw on the knowledge and strengths of the population or community in focus to develop appropriate programs and responses.